Mehrdad Oskouei

-Biography
+Career

-Iranian filmmaker, photographer, film producer, and researcher.
-MFA in film directing from the Department of Film and Theater of Tehran University of Fine Arts.
+Oskouei has been described as "Iran's foremost documentary filmmaker."
+He holds an MFA in film directing from the Department of Film and Theater of Tehran University of Fine Arts.
 Most of his films have been shown at prestigious festivals both national and international with many receiving critical acclaim.
 His films being shown at over 500 national and international film festivals in over 70 countries and having won over 145 awards makes him one of the most outstanding Iranian documentary makers.
 In 2010, Oskouei received the Prince Claus Award from the Netherlands for his achievements.

 Oskouei has attended various international film festival studies programs including The Berlinale Talent Campus, The German Academy of Fine Arts, The International Documentary Film Festival Amsterdam Academy (IDFAcademy) as well as film workshop in France, England, Poland, Switzerland, the UAE and (Germany) under such esteemed filmmakers as: Albert Maysles, Richard Leacock, Abbas Kiarostami, Frederick Wiseman, Ross McElwee, Werner Herzog, Wim Wenders, Anthony Minghella, Michel Chion, Amir Naderi, and Walter Murch.
 The Visual Heritage Center of Iran was founded in 2011 by Oskouei along with the cooperation of researchers in various fields.
 The heritage's activities are centered on historical photographs and post cards of Iran.

 In 2010, Oskouei received the lifetime achievement in documentary making from the Iranian Documentary Filmmakers Association at the House of Cinema awards ceremony.
 In January 2015, The Gilan province Islamic Cultural Center awarded him for his archival research and pictorial history of their province.
 Oskouei directed the Iranian Cultural Special Documentary Committee from 2004 until 2008.
 His film The Last Days of Winter was screened in France in 2013 and his latest film "Starless Dreams" was screened in France, England, Switzerland, the United States, and Japan in 2017 and 2018.
 He was a founding member of the Institute of Anthropology and Culture, where he interviewed many prominent Iranian and foreign filmmakers and artists.